atan2l/ra-hal/README.md

 # `ra4m1`

-This repository contains crates that implement a variety of Hardware Abstraction Layer (HAL) to support the Renesas RA4M1 microcontrollers.
+This repository contains crates that implement a variety of Hardware Abstraction Layer (HAL) traits to support the Renesas RA4M1 microcontrollers.
 These traits implement both asynchronous and blocking interfaces that enable compatibility with software like [Embassy](https://embassy.dev).

 ## Requirements